 COAST Officers and Board of Directors

-Mark is a consultant in the area of transportation demand and policy analysis, working for 12 years in the UK and the Netherlands, and for the last 18 years in California.
-He recently became a Director at Resource Systems Group (RSG)..
-He is an internationally-known expert in the field of travel demand modeling for long range planning, and is involved in regional, State and Federal projects to study road pricing, demand for transit services, and the effects of urban design on travel behavior and health.
-Mark moved from the Bay Area to Santa Barbara in 2002, and joined the COAST Board in 2004, and is serving as our current President.
+Mark is a consultant of transportation demand and policy analysis, working for 12 years in the UK and the Netherlands, and for the last 20+ years in California, and is a Director at Resource Systems Group (RSG).
+He is an internationally known expert in the field of travel demand modeling for long-range planning, and is involved in regional, State and Federal projects to study road pricing, transit demand and the effects of urban design on travel behavior and health.
+Mark moved from the Bay Area to Santa Barbara in 2002, and joined the COAST Board in 2004.
 He also serves on the Measure A Citizens’ Oversight Committee.

 Matt Dobberteen, Alternative Transportation Manager, County of Santa Barbara

 Matt was born in Boston and raised in Norman, Oklahoma.
 Educated at UCSB, a student leader on public policy and resource management, Matt was elected to the board of IV Rec & Parks right out of school.
 He then joined the County of Santa Barbara Planning Department, working on many long-range community planning projects.
 He was named County Redevelopment officer and was in charge of projects in Old Town Goleta, Orcutt, and Isla Vista.
 In his current position in the County Public Works Transportation Planning division, Matt works on conventional and sustainable transportation projects of every kind.